otm33GH/baserow_ynh/doc/POST_INSTALL.md

 Installation was successful.
-⚠️ Some features are only available in paid plans.
+⚠️ Some features are only available with paid plans.